 New Mexico Arts

-Grants to New Mexico nonprofit organizations, government agencies, Tribes, schools, and IHEs for a broad range of arts programming benefitting public audiences.
-New applicants are required to submit a proposal draft for review by the October 20 advance review deadline.
+Grants to New Mexico nonprofit organizations, government agencies, tribes, schools, and IHEs for a broad range of arts programming benefiting public audiences.
+New applicants are required to submit a proposal draft for review in advance of the deadline.

 New Mexico Arts supports arts activities in the following discipline areas: performing arts, visual arts, literary arts, media arts, multidisciplinary arts (involving more than one artistic discipline), and interdisciplinary arts (relating two or more artistic disciplines).
 New Mexico Arts supports programs that foster arts education, arts economic development; performing and visual arts, and contemporary and traditional folk arts in New Mexico.